betterscientificsoftware/bssw.io/Events/WSSSPE5.1.md

 - Location: Manchester, UK
 - Event Website: http://wssspe.researchcomputing.org.uk/wssspe5-1/

+WSSSPE promotes sustainable research software by addressing challenges related to the full lifecycle of research software through shared learning and community action.

 **Description:**  Progress in scientific research is dependent on the quality and accessibility of research software at all levels.
 It is critical to address many new challenges related to the development, deployment, maintenance, and sustainability of open-use research software: the software upon which specific research results rely.
 Open-use software means that the software is widely accessible (whether open source, shareware, or commercial).
 Research software means that the choice of software is essential to specific research results; using different software could produce different results.

 [WSSSPE](http://wssspe.researchcomputing.org.uk) is an international community-driven organization that promotes sustainable research software by addressing challenges related to the full lifecycle of research software through shared learning and community action.
 WSSSPE5.1 is the seventh workshop convened since 2015 in an international series that provides opportunities for the community to come together to share experiences and advance practices.